datakurre/blog/content/blog/2022/12/rcc-jupyter/index.md

 How about the challenger?
 [RCC](https://robocorp.com/docs/rcc/overview) is an open source environment management and task execution tool from [Robocorp](https://robocorp.com).
 Initially designed to manage environments and execution of Robot Framework and Python RPA bots, but technically generic enough to manage any environment based on packages available at [Conda](https://conda.io/) [repositories](https://anaconda.org/search) or installable with [Pip](https://pypi.org/project/pip/).
 (Under the hood it is using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) as its package manager.)

-At first, RCC is installed usually just by [downloading a precompiled binary](https://downloads.robocorp.com/rcc/releases/index.html).
-Then it requires two files to built the environment and start a program from it. `conda.yaml`:
+RCC is installed usually just by [downloading a precompiled binary](https://downloads.robocorp.com/rcc/releases/index.html).
+Then it requires two files to built the environment and start a program from it.
+So, let's have `conda.yaml`:

 ```yaml
 channels: